NoahJpg/Mr.-Roboger-s-Neighborhood/README.md

 Test: "It should include numbers with multiple digits"
 Code: addNumsBelowInput(11)
 Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]
+FAIL

+Describe: myNeighbor()

+Test: "It should turn the input numbers into strings"
+Code: myNeighbor(11)
+Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]

+Describe: myNeighbor()

+Test: "It should loop through numbers and output all numbers before into an array"
+Code: myNeighbor(11)
+Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]